2.2 Summary of material accounting policies

 Leases for which the Company is a lessor is classified as a finance or operating lease.
 Whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee, the contract is classified as a finance lease.
 All other leases are classified as operating leases.

 When the Company is an intermediate lessor, it accounts for its interests in the head lease and the sublease separately.
-The sublease is classified as a
+The sublease is classified as a finance or operating lease by reference to the right- of-use asset arising from the head lease.

 h) Financial instruments

-Financial instruments are recognized when the Company becomes a party to the contractual provisions of the instrument and are measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss which are measured initially at fair value or trade receivables which are recognized at their transaction price, where the trade receivable does not contain a significant financing component.
+Financial instruments are recognised when the Company becomes a party to the contractual provisions of the instrument and are measured initially at fair value adjusted for transaction costs, except for those carried at fair value through profit or loss which are measured initially at fair value or

 I f the Company determines that the fair value at initial recognition differs from the transaction price, the Company accounts for that instrument at that date as follows:

 a) at the measurement basis mentioned above if that fair value is evidenced by a quoted price in an active market for an identical asset or liability (i.e. a Level 1 input) or based on a valuation technique that uses only data from observable markets.
-The Company recognizes the difference between the fair value at initial recognition and the transaction price as a gain or loss.
+The Company recognises the difference between the fair value at initial recognition and the transaction price as a gain or loss.

 b) i n all other cases, at the measurement basis mentioned above, adjusted to defer the difference between the fair value at initial recognition and the transaction price.
-After initial recognition, the Company recognizes that deferred difference as a gain or loss only to the extent that it arises from a change in a factor (including time) that market participants would take into account when pricing the asset or liability.
+After initial recognition, the Company recognises that deferred difference as a gain or loss only to the extent that it arises from a change in a factor (including time) that market participants would take into account when pricing the asset or liability.

 Subsequent measurement of financial assets and financial liabilities is described below.